SilhDing/SilhDing.github.io/source/_posts/distributedsystem.md

 `message_order` is the order of the message decided by the proposer.
 The tuple `([client_ID], [request_ID])` is generated by the replica which sends this message; in other words, it acts as a unique ID of the request across the whole system.

 The picture above shows the web UI of the proposer replica under active replication.
-Once the replica is started, it will first try to set checkpoint from soneone else (but it will not take any effects as it is the first one to start in the system).
-When another replica starts, it will ask the proposer for checkpoint, so the proposer will "get" one and send it to the second replica.
+Once the replica is started, it will first try to set a checkpoint from someone else (but it will not take any effects as it is the first one to start in the system).
+When another replica starts, it will ask the proposer for a checkpoint, so the proposer will "get" one and send it to the secondary replica.
 This is why you can see one "set" and one "get" in the proposer's UI.

 ![replica-active-primary](r_active_1.png)